 As you walk through the city of Valletta, it’s not unusual to pass a cellist or violinist busking on the street.
-The baroque architecture seems the perfect backdrop to Mozart or Bach.
+The baroque architecture is the perfect setting to listen to Mozart or Bach.
 And during the Malta International Music Festival, you can take in the sights during the day and catch live music in the form of solo recitals, chamber concerts and grand orchestral shows in the evening.
 The festival 29 April to 10 May in two venues worth visiting for their architectural merit alone: the Mediterranean Conference Centre – one of the oldest European buildings – and the neo-gothic Robert Samut Hall.
 The closing Gala on 10 May stars famous Russian singer Anna Aglatova, a leading soloist of the Bolshoi Theatre, and Maltese tenor Cliff Zammit Stevens.

 2. Prepare to Be Dazzled at the International

 But classical music isn’t for everyone’s ears.
 Perhaps you prefer your evenings to, well, start with a bang.
 If you’ve ever been to Malta in Spring or Summer, you’ll know the Maltese never knowingly mark a fireworks.
-The most important of these is the International when the skies turn into a spectacle of colour and co-ordination.
+The most important of these is the International when the skies turn into a drama of colour and co-ordination.
 This is one of the most spectacular and something all will enjoy.
 So take your pick from four towns and cities in Malta and Gozo over four days from 24 April – 4 May. without

 3. Give Off Good Vibes at Earth